dt-snyder/sfdx-affirm/README.md

   $ sfdx affirm:setup
          Provide name of remote branch related to your Production Instance  [remotes/origin/master]: remotes/origin/main Primary Branch set to:  remotes/origin/main
-         Provide location where temp build folders and packages will be created and stored  [.releaseArtifacts]:
+         Provide location where temp build folders and packages will be created and stored  [releaseArtifacts]:
   .superArtifacts
          Build Directory set to:  .superArtifacts
          Provide default directory name for new packages  [parcel]: pack